anamelessguy1/cat-browser/README.md

 linux = available

-android = available but cancelled
+android = available, but in a seperate repo https://github.com/anamelessguy1/cat-browser-android

-ios = never, its not open source
+ios = never

-macos = available
+macos = available but cancelled

 stuff the browser uses: python/PyQt6/PyQt6-WebEngine/PyPresence/Psutil
 # how to launch source code